 - Push pressure button again so it is on high

-- Set time to 15 minutes (use + and – buttons to adjust)
+- Set time to 10 minutes (use + and – buttons to adjust)

 If you need to set it for the day and go follow the directions above but push the slow cooker setting instead of manual and pressure.
 It should automatically set to 4 hours total so it is still shorter than cooking in a traditional crockpot AND you don’t have to dirty a pan on the stovetop to cook the meat beforehand.

-- Ground beef
+- Lean ground beef

 - Kidney beans (I usually use these)